1elasmarjad/Base-Defense/README.md

 ### **DESCRPTION**

-* Base Defense is a game created using Pygame (Python).
+* Base Defense is a personal project/game created using Pygame (Python).
 * The goal is to reach a high score of rounds.
   * Do this by killing off unwanted enemies attempting to kill you and destroy your base.